datasucker/netrunner-datasucker/README.md

 Netrunner Datasuckers
 =====================

 The primary goal of Datasuckers is to decentralize the storage of Netrunner card data.
-The dispersal of this data across various servers will remove the need for tools and utilities to embed any copyrighted work and thus hopefully avoid a legal confrontation.
+The dispersal of this data across various servers will remove the need for tools and utilities to embed any copyrighted work.

 #### Required API
 Datasuckers must implement a standardized REST API: